smartdevicelink/sdl_server_guides/docs/Getting Started/Installation/index.md

 The Policy Server comes with migration scripts that can be run using npm scripts.
 You can see a list of all the possible scripts by looking in `package.json`, but these are the most important ones:

 * `start-server`: Runs the migration up script which initializes data in the database and starts the Policy Server
-* `dev` or `start`: Starts the server with hot reloading so any changes made to the UI are instantly updated in the browser
+* `dev` or `start`: Starts the dev server with hot reloading so any changes made to the UI are instantly updated in the browser

+NOTE: Using the dev server can cause CORS issues when connecting to the API so it should only be used when testing UI changes.

 * `build`: Generates a new staging/production build using webpack.
 This command should only be run if you made front-end modifications to the UI.
 * `start-pg-staging` **DEPRECATED**: Runs the migration up script which initializes data in the database, sets the environment to `staging` and starts the Policy Server
 * `start-pg-production` **DEPRECATED**: Runs the migration up script which initializes data in the database, sets the environment to `production` and starts the Policy Server